activescott/web-app-stack/README.md

 **NOTE**: We use the `spa` support in Architect to force all 404s to just return `index.html` which supports our react-client-app (where client routing shows the right thing based on the route).
 This has a couple side-effects:
 1. You don't get clean 404 when it should be a 404.
 Instead the client routing just kind of poops a blank page out.
 2. If we used static assets (just put a copy of index.html) then it would be possible to leverage cloudfront for much faster support of the non-404 files.
-See fingerprinting at https://arc.codes/reference/arc/static and then you could front-end it with cloudfront and more at https://docs.begin.com/en/static-assets/working-with-static-assets
+See fingerprinting at https://arc.codes/reference/arc/static and then you could front-end it with cloudfront and more at https://docs.begin.com/en/static-assets/working-with-static-assets  and https://arc.codes/primitives/cdn
 For info on `spa` and how to turn off the "return index.html by default" behavior see https://arc.codes/reference/functions/http/node/proxy